XBladeXGMD/Youtube--Test-2-/README.md

 # Youtube--Test-2-
-its just a shortcut for yt :/
+its just a shortcut for yt :/ (I think) i wasnt trying